wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-1.md

 #### [tool.poetry.dependencies]

 First is the Python version.
 Basically, this project will be compatible with Python 3.7 and up.
-Also, from now on, every package we install that is meant to be used in production will be listed here.
+Furthermore, from now on, every package we install that is meant to be used in production will be listed here.

 #### [tool.poetry.dev-dependencies]